 Remembering the movers and shakers and the dreamers who went before us, we value life in living color, with justice and possibilities for all people in our streets, this country, and the world.

-- We see oppression every day, and we want to shift the balance of power toward the people of the Lower East Side.
+We see oppression every day, and we want to shift the balance of power toward the people of the Lower East Side.

-- We believe in collective action, and we believe in social consciousness.
+— In collective action and social consciousness.

-- We believe in all being responsible for our commitments.
+— All being responsible for our commitments.

 — In valuing the historical memory of our elders and the idealism of our youth, and we believe in unity across generations in making decisions about the direction of our community.

 — In creating space for youth to take leadership.

 — Sustaining our organization is all of our responsibility: Put your money where your mouth is.

 — Liberty is central to the identity of the LES, and that freedom for artistic, linguistic, sexuality, cultural and political expression is our birthright.

 — Housing, education, healthcare, and a livelihood are human rights; workers rights, and immigration rights, are also fundamental to self-determination.